coghex/sex52/README.md

 # sex52

+controls the logitech x52 pro from Elite Dangerous in linux.  prints cargo on MFD, toggles the LEDs on button press, and handles other buttons that the linux driver cant (through evdev).

-controls the logitech x52 pro for linux, if getting permissions errors, set up a udev rule:
+if getting permissions errors, set up a udev rule:

 `/etc/udev/rules.d/20-sex52.rules`